Ihor-Zaiets/booking_university_project/README.md

 Also, I think I'm doing this project at worst time.
 Even DozerMapper has new 6.X.Y version and a lot of things have changes. no more available new DozerBeanMapper() constructor.
 Now I have to do something like that (DozerBeanMapper) DozerBeanMapperBuilder.buildDefault();

+(11.11.2023)

+Today I tried to implement some front-end, cuz my tutor said it`s required for presentation.
+Gosh, i hate front-end.
+I tried, i failed.
+Hard, complicated, unknown technology for me.
+Guess, next time i'd try to convince him, that front-end is not required and never was.